numerique-gouv/people/README.md

 This command builds the `app` container, installs dependencies, performs database migrations and compile translations.
-It's a good idea to use this command each time you are pulling code from the project repository to avoid dependency-releated or migration-releated issues.
+It's a good idea to use this command each time you are pulling code from the project repository to avoid dependency-related or migration-related issues.

 Your Docker services should now be up and running 🎉

-Note that if you need to run them afterwards, you can use the eponym Make rule:
+Note that if you need to run them afterward, you can use the eponym Make rule:

 ```bash
 $ make run